slzhang-fd/mvregrp/README.md

 The package implements random effects models for longitudinal data with the following complex non-hierarchical structure:

-- **Time-varying composition**: Household membership can change over time
+- **Time-varying household composition**: Household membership can change over time
-- **Correlated effects**: Household random effects correlated within superhousehold clusters
+- **Correlated random effects**: Household random effects correlated within superhousehold clusters
 - **Flexible between-household correlations**: Correlation structure depends on household relationship covariates

-Details of the structure are given after eq.
+Details of the data structure are given after eq.
 (7) of the paper.

 Applications include health outcomes, social behaviors, and economic variables in studies like the UK Household Longitudinal Study (UKHLS).